Where is Bryan Robson now?

 Check out these great deals on replica football shirts and grab yourself a bargain.

-When Glenn Hoddle was appointed as the new England manager he didn’t keep former England team mate Robson on the coaching staff and he left to concentrate his efforts on club football.
+When Glenn Hoddle was appointed as the new England manager he didn’t keep former England team-mate Robson on the coaching staff and he left to concentrate his efforts on club football.

 Robson had seven years at Middlesbrough with relative success including a first division title, two League Cup finals and an FA Cup final.

-He left the club by mutual consent in 2001 after failing to get the club any higher than ninth in the league or bringing in any silverware.
+However he ended up leaving the club by mutual consent in 2001 after failing to get the club any higher than ninth in the league or bringing in any silverware during his tenure.

-Bryan Robson was out of the game for two years before taking a short term contract at Bradford City who were struggling in Division One.
+After a two year spell out of the game Robson returned to football to take on a short-term contract at Bradford City who were struggling in Division One.

 Unfortunately his contract wasn’t renewed after he failed to save the club from relegation.

-Robson returned as manager to former club West Bromwich Albion in 2004 and saved the club from relegation on the last day of the season in his first year.
+In 2004 Robson returned to football as manager of former club West Bromwich Albion and managed to save the club from relegation on the last day of the season in his first year.

-In 2007 Bryan Robson took on the role as manager of Sheffield United but he was relieved of his duties after only nine months after a string of disappointing results.
+In 2007 he was appointed as manager of Sheffield United but was relieved of his duties after only nine months after a succession of disappointing results.

 Bryan Robson was back in football management again in 2009 as coach of the Thailand national team.
 After only two wins in seven games with the side Robson resigned in 2011.

-Since 2008 Bryan Robson has worked for Manchester United as a club ambassador and in July 2012 he started working for the club as a global ambassador travelling the world and promoting the brand.
+Since 2008 Bryan Robson has worked for Manchester United as a club ambassador and in July 2012 he started working for the club in his current role as a global ambassador travelling the world and promoting the brand.